Shrien Dewani South Africa honeymoon murder trial date set

 BBC reporter Wendell Roelf said the defence lawyer told Western Cape High Court he was confident Mr Dewani would be fit to plead.

 The trial is due to start on 6 October.
-Mr Dewani denies murder.'No doubt'
+Mr Dewani denies murder.

 The court has ordered Mr Dewani to be assessed by a panel of experts over 30 days so that the question of his fitness to stand trial can be resolved definitively.